MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/fine-tune-models-tsuzumi.md

 1. On the model's **Details** page, select **fine-tune**.

 1. Select the project in which you want to fine-tune your models.
-To use the pay-as-you-go model fine-tune offering, your workspace must belong to the **West US 3** region.
+To use the pay-as-you-go model fine-tune offering, your workspace must belong to the **East US 2** region.
 1. On the fine-tune wizard, select the link to **Azure Marketplace Terms** to learn more about the terms of use.
 You can also select the **Marketplace offer details** tab to learn about pricing for the selected model.
 1. If this is your first time fine-tuning the model in the project, you have to subscribe your project for the particular offering (for example, `tsuzumi-7b`) from Azure Marketplace.
 This step requires that your account has the Azure subscription permissions and resource group permissions listed in the prerequisites.
 Each project has its own subscription to the particular Azure Marketplace offering, which allows you to control and monitor spending.
 Select **Subscribe and fine-tune**.